Top 5 Things to do After You’ve Arrived in Australia

 You’ve arrived!
 Welcome to Australia!
 Now it’s time for the fun to begin…

-You’re first week in Australia is going to be busy one, and to get you organised (so you’ll have more time to enjoy your new surroundings) we’ve created this page featuring a list of the Top Five Things You Need to do Once You’ve Arrived in Australia.
+You’re first weeks in Australia are going to be busy, and to get you organised (so you’ll have more time to enjoy) we’ve created this page.
 We’ve also provided links to all our most useful pages that can help you find your feet once you've landed including:

 - How to get Around Australia

 - Essentials to Employment what you need to work in Australia

 - The Most Popular Backpacker Jobs in Australia

 - Training and Courses That You May Need to do in Order to Work in Australia

 - How to Get a Second Year Working Holiday Visa

 - Top 5 Highest Paid Jobs!

 Top Five Things to Do Once You’ve Arrived: